benlansdell/dualbci/readme.md

 # Analysis of dual control BCI target pursuit task

-Ben Lansdell, Ivana Milovanovic
+Ben Lansdell, Ivana Milovanovic.
+2016

-MATLAB code for studying neural recording data from monkey as performs manual, and brain control target pursuit tasks.
-Data from Moritz lab.
-Orignally studied by Charlie Matlack (cmatlack@uw.edu).
+MATLAB code for studying multi-electrode array recording data from monkey as performs manual, brain control and dual control target pursuit task.
+Data from [Moritz lab](http://depts.washington.edu/moritlab/), experiment setup by Charlie Matlack.

+### Dependencies:
-Dependencies: makes use of functions in the stats toolbox.
+* Makes use of functions in the stats toolbox.

-In preprocess:
+### In preprocess:
 * Functions for importing data from .nev and .nsx files.
 * Functions for importing trial data from Labview (.mat) files.
 * Functions for smoothing torque data, and converting spike times to binned spikes
 * generate_glm_data.m for simulating a GLM given input data and filters

-In models:
+### In models:
 * If the GLM has the form: E(y) = g(X\beta) where X is a data matrix and \beta is a vector of filter coefficients, this directory contains functions for taking raw data and preparing data matrix to be input into a GLM, along with output vector y.

-In eval:
+### In eval:
 * Functions to fit the filter coefficients beta
 * Functions to predict spike trains given stimulus and a fit GLM
 * Functions to plot filters of GLM
 * Other plotting functions

-In functions:
+### In functions:
 * Functions to import blackrock files
-* Functions by Charlie to compute correlations, etc
+* Functions to compute correlations, etc
 * Functions to save plots as .eps
 * Some other things

-In other:
-* Other people's GLM code

-In old:
-* Old code

-In worksheets:
+### In scripts:
-* Some scripts that make use of all this code
+* Scripts that generate plots used in paper

 ## How to use

-If MATLAB is started in the ./matlab directory then startup.m will automatically add the above directories to the path.
+If MATLAB is started in this directory then startup.m will automatically add the above directories to the path.
 It will try to add the Chronux functions by adding ~/matlab/chronux to the path, and will try to add the .nev and .ns3 files to the path by looking in ./matlab/blackrock, but these are not necessary.

-See ./matlab/accessing_data.txt for information on the format of matlab, labview and BlackRock files
+See ./accessing_data.txt for information on the format of matlab, labview and BlackRock files

-## Version history

-0.3 -- Can now:

--Compute Granger causality for a recording
--Estimate a range of intentional and non-intentional GLMs -Use raised cosine basis vectors for spike history filters -Added concept of experiment stuctures, allowing the study of entire year's worth of recordings with createExperiment, setupExperiment and runExperiment functions

-0.2 -- Updated to include code to run LN model, and a basic version of a GLM model

-0.1 -- contains a whole bunch of functions to compute correlation (corr_*.m) bw firing rate and torque (cursor) position/vel/accel.
-Not needed, as superseded by correlation_nev.m.
-Will be dropped from future versions.